voku/test-ci-php/README.md

 Example PHP project
 ===================

-The purpose of this repository is to test GitLab CI with differen runner executors.
+The purpose of this repository is to test GitLab CI with different runner executors.